Tantrix in Your Country

 Can I get a booklet in another language?

-If you have been given the Game Pack as a gift from overseas and the set came with the 50 page Tantrix booklet in the "wrong" language, then contact the relevant national distributor who represents your preferred language.
+If you have been given the Game Pack as a gift from overseas and the set came with a Tantrix booklet in the "wrong" language, then contact the national distributor who represents your country or your preferred language.
 They are usually happy to sell additional copies of their booklets for a nominal charge.
 A list of national distributors can be found here.

-What do the little icons mean on the player details page?
+What do the little icons on the player details page mean?

 The crown denotes that a player has achieved Master status.

 The thumbs-up is given to a "Team Member".
-Usually awarded to people who give a lot of their time make the Tantrix community what it is today.
-Common ways of achieving this status are: volunteering to help run tournaments, adding something of value to the website, or anything that promotes Tantrix.
+Usually awarded to people who help build the Tantrix community.
+Common ways of achieving this status are: volunteering to run tournaments, adding something of value to the website, or creating something that promotes Tantrix worldwide.

 The thumbs-down is reserved for Tantrix miscreants.
 These players have usually been banned for any number of reasons, ranging from cheating during a tournament to abusive language in the lobby.
-They are best to be avoided.
+Best to be avoided.

 How do I choose a Robot level?

-The most appropriate Robot level is loaded for you by default when you enter the lobby (depending on your ranking).
-However, you can also choose to play against a weaker or stronger Robot if you wish.
-Alter the default setting by clicking on Robot's name tag.
-A small window appears which allows you to select Robot levels 1-3.
-Robot's rankings are fixed at the following values: Robot - 750 points, Robot2 - 550 points and Robot3 - 300 points.
+The most appropriate robot level is loaded for you by default when you enter the lobby (depending on your ranking).
+However, you can also choose to play against a weaker or stronger robot if you wish.
+Alter the default by placing your token into an empty spot in a game room, then click "Select Robot".
+A small window appears which allows you to select the different robot levels.
+The Robots' rankings are fixed depending on their playing strengths.

 Do I get less points when playing Robot?

 Yes, you do.
-Tantrix robots are generally easier to beat than human players, particularly the weaker robot levels.
+Tantrix robots are generally easier to beat than human players, particularly the weaker levels.
 In order to stop players from gaining a high ranking purely by playing robot games, we limit the number of points you can gain for a win against a robot to half the amount of points you would earn for the same result in a human game.
 Furthermore, if your rank is 300+ points above the fixed ranking of the robot level you play, a win will not gain you any points.
-There is one exception to this rule: games against GoodBot and Oliver (the reigning robot champion) score normally, as their playing strength is comparable to a human player.

 Why are player names in different colours?